UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 <iframe src="/module7/charts/02/unnamed-chunk-1.html" width="100%" height="420px" style="border:none;">
 </iframe>

+Notes: To demonstrate the functionality in this slide deck, we will continue to work with the car dataset from the previous deck.

-Notes: When creating charts such as barcharts and maps, it is often more intuitive to be able to click the objects to select rather than dragging with the mouse.
+When creating certain visualizations, such as bar charts and maps, it is often more intuitive to be able to click the objects to highlight or select them, rather than dragging with the cursor to select an area.

-In this slide we use `selection_multi` to create a selection based on what we click with the mouse.
-If we hold the shift key, we can select multiple bars (to disable this use `selection_single` instead).
+In this slide we use `selection_multi` to create a selection based on what we click with our cursor If we hold the shift key, we can select multiple items.

-You can also see that instead of changing the color of the bar on selection, we here use `alt.condition` to change the opacity instead.
+If you do not want to allow for multiple selection in your visualization, you can instead opt to use `selection_single` instead of `selection_multi`.

+Here, we named our `alt.selection_multi()` object `click`, and linked it to a visible change in the chart, by passing it inside `alt.condition` to the opacity parameter.

+This has the effect that when an object is clicked on, that object gets a high opacity value, and the objects that are not clicked on get a low opacity value.

+In the last slide deck we used the colour instead of the opacity parameter with `alt.condition` when we used a selection interval to highlight points in our charts.

-Whether we change the color or opacity on selection is mostly an aesthetic choice.
+We could have also used opacity there as well and whether we change the colour or opacity on selection is mostly an aesthetic choice.

-We assign the chart to a variable name because we will reuse it in the next slide and set the dimensions of the plot to fit on later slides with more complex layouts.
+In this slide, we have assigned the chart to a variable name because we will reuse it in several later slides in this slide deck.

 ---